BetterFeeds/PenguinPunch/content/post/episode5.md

 [Mat Speaks on OCT 7TH 2:00PM in FRANKLIN A](https://ohiolinux.org/speakers#mathew-robinson)

-> **I Don’t Git It**
+> **I Don't Git It**
 >
 > How do I use git?
 What is a commit?
 Why are we using forks instead of spoons?
 What is version control?
 In this talk, I will be demonstrating how to use git (no prior knowledge necessary) as well as why to use git and, almost more importantly, when NOT to use git.
-I’ll be speaking with a focus on how you can take this knowledge to contribute to open source projects and there will be a demo making a contribution to an open source project on GitHub.
+I'll be speaking with a focus on how you can take this knowledge to contribute to open source projects and there will be a demo making a contribution to an open source project on GitHub.
 By the end of this session, you will be able to start using git in your own projects as well as beginning to contribute to others.

 ## The Deep Dive
 **Is FOSS facing extinction?**